Abstract submission for poster presentations is now open! Please see our Call for Abstracts. Abstracts will be due on 12

 Conference Location and Organization

-The 2016 conference will take place on the Greek island of Santorini from Thursday through Sunday, 23-26 June 2016, with an informal welcoming reception the evening before the start of scientific presentations (that is, the evening of Wednesday, 22 June 2016).
+The 2016 conference will take place on the Greek island of Santorini from Thursday through Sunday, 23-26 June 2016, with an informal Welcome Reception the evening before the start of scientific presentations (that is, the evening of Wednesday, 22 June 2016).
 The formal portion of the conference will take place at the Petros M. Nomikos Conference Centre in the town of Firá (see photo to the right).
 The conference will be single-track.
 Morning talks with a half-hour coffee break will be followed by a working lunch.
 After an afternoon break, participants will reconvene for early evening talks, coffee, and poster presentations, ending in time for late dinner in accord with local customs.
-Although delegates are welcome from around the world, speakers have been selected primarily from the United States, Europe, and the Middle East.
-As we expect to be oversubscribed this year, attendees are highly encouraged to submit proposals for poster presentations, as poster presenters will be given priority for registration.
+Although delegates are welcome from around the world, speakers are selected primarily from the United States, Europe, and the Middle East.

 Submission of Poster Abstracts

-We anticipate being oversubscribed for 2016 as in previous years, and so strongly encourage anyone who is considering attending the conference to submit a poster abstract.
+We anticipate being highly oversubscribed for 2016 as in the past, so strongly encourage anyone who is considering attending the conference to submit a poster abstract.
 Accepted posters will have a registration reserved for the presenter.
 Other registration spots will be on a first come first served basis.

 Registration and Fees

 Registration fees cover coffee breaks, hot lunches, a welcoming reception, an evening banquet, and an optional excursion.
 Attendance will be strictly limited by the capacity of the conference center.
 Registration is separate from proposal submission.
 Each accepted poster will have one registration spot reserved for the presenting author that has priority over other registrants.
 Once registration has filled, a waiting list gets established; at previous meetings, there were only a few people on the waiting list who were eventually offered a registration spot.
 If the conference is full, on-site registrations will not be accepted.
 Every AREADNE meeting thus far has sold out.